Why should you keep an eye on D.R. Horton Inc. (DHI)?

 D.R.
 Horton Inc. (DHI) Analyst Forecasts

 Analyst recommendations provided by FactSet shows that the consensus forecast for D.R.
-Horton Inc. (DHI) is a “Buy”.
-21 analysts offering their recommendations for the stock have an average rating of 1.90, where 4 rate it as a Hold and 2 think it is a “Overweight”.
-15 of the analysts rate the stock as a “Buy”.
+Horton Inc. (DHI) is a “Overweight”.
+20 analysts offering their recommendations for the stock have an average rating of 1.90, where 4 rate it as a Hold and 2 think it is a “Overweight”.
+14 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

 D.R.
 Horton Inc. is expected to release its quarterly report on 04/22/2021 and quarterly earnings per share for the current quarter are estimated at $2.17 with sales reaching $6.12B over the same period.The EPS is expected to grow by 49.50% this year, but quarterly earnings will post 27.70% year-over-year.
 Quarterly sales are estimated to grow 36.00% in year-over-year returns.